Mumbai Rains: City To See Respite From Heat With Light Showers, Thunderstorm For 3 Days; Yellow Alert Issued In Thane On March 31 | Check Forecast

 Mumbai Faces Unexpected Rains | Representational Image

-Mumbai: Mumbai and surrounding areas are set to witness some respite from heatwave conditions as light rains and thundershowers have been predicted for two days.
+Mumbai: Mumbai and surrounding areas are set to witness some respite from heatwave conditions as light rains and thundershowers have been predicted for three days.
 The change in weather is likely to bring down temperatures slightly after days of heat in Mumbai, Thane and Palghar.

 Yellow Alert In Thane